swaroopch/byte-of-python/translations.md

 Gérard Labadie (gerard.labadie@gmail.com) has completed to translate the book to French.

+This translation was later ported to the markdown format, updated to match the last version of the book, and published on GitBook by Romain Gilliotte (rgilliotte@gmail.com).

+It can be found at https://rgilliotte.gitbook.io/byte-of-python/

 ## German

 Lutz Horn (lutz.horn@gmx.de), Bernd Hengelein (bernd.hengelein@gmail.com) and Christoph Zwerschke (cito@online.de) have volunteered to translate the book to German.